 Think about it.
-There are only 26 miles of Atlantic coastline in Delaware, a finite amount of space where homes can be built.
-And as long as the ocean is right next door, this land and these homes are going to remain some of the most highly sought-after real estate in the state.
+There are only 28 miles of Atlantic coastline in Delaware, a finite amount of space where homes can be built.
+And as long as the ocean is right next door, this land and these Delaware beach homes are going to remain some of the most highly sought-after real estate in the state.

 While they cost more to purchase initially, they're also proven to be fantastic investments over time.

 If you’re not living in the home full-time, then you’re looking at a nearly certain second income by renting the property out to tourists when you’re not using it.

 Renting your Delaware beach house or putting your Maryland beach house up on Airbnb, VRBO, or any of the short-term rental apps are a great way to earn rental income from beach house properties.